notia-ai/client/README.md

 Use Notia to supercharge your models with the latest training data.

--   Browse over 500 datasets from top companies and institutions.
+-   Browse 100s of datasets from top companies and institutions.
 -   Directly integrates with Jupyter for easy sharing and distribution.
 -   Focus on the data science.
 Spend less time manually scraping and cleaning data.
--   Reproduce any experiment without any need to load up Google Drive, Dropbox etc.
+-   Reproduce any experiment without any Google Drive, Dropbox etc.

 ## ⚡️ Quick Install